Introduction to Competencies

 The original use of competencies was conceived by David McClelland.
 He first used it as an alternative for the replacement of intelligence tests with criterion reference testing (McClelland, 1973).
 He argued that intelligence tests were not valid predictors of intelligence and irrelevant to the workforce.
 There used to be a joke among Psychologists that intelligence was what the intelligence test measured, but McClelland thought the joke was “uncomfortably near the whole truth and nothing but the truth.”

 Following his groundbreaking 1973 article, a number of large organizations called him.
 McClelland selected to work with the U.S. State Department to improve their failing selection process, which was based on selecting the best and brightest from elite universities.
 McClelland developed competencies for each position based on behavioral interviews with superior performing Foreign Service Officers and underpinned each competency with behavior indicators.
-However the State Department never really implemented his findings because it challenged their fundamental view — they came from the top schools themselves and were personally committed to upholding the status quo, rather than improving their selection process (Berger & Berger, 2003).
+However, the State Department never really implemented his findings because it challenged their fundamental view — they came from the top schools themselves, thus they were personally committed to upholding the status quo, rather than improving their selection process (Berger, Berger, 2003).
 However, he was more successful in implementing similar programs for the U.S. Navy and other large organizations.

-Thus, the ideal of competencies, which at first may look more like broad conceptions of a job, is to base them on the analysis of exemplary performers (McClelland, 1973).
+Thus, the ideal way of creating competencies is to base them on the analysis of exemplary performers (McClelland, 1973).
 After an analysis, normally composed of interviews and/or observations, a few keyword(s) are chosen to describe each competency.
 Each job normally has five to ten competencies.
-The number is normally kept small, otherwise they run into the same problems as tasks — there are simple too many to properly evaluate and keep up-to-date.
+The number is normally kept small, otherwise they run into the same problems as tasks — there are too many to properly evaluate, create, and then keep up-to-date.

-As noted, competencies are normally based on an analysis by interviewing and observing an expert performer.
+As noted earlier, competencies are normally based on an analysis by interviewing and observing expert performers.
 During the analysis, key behavioral indicators are determined for successful performance of the job.
 These behavioral indicators are linked to a competency.
-For example, the competency of Decision Making might include the following behavioral indicators:
+For example, the competency of decision-making might include the following behavioral indicators:

 Dealing with difficult decisions: